wawa16/ROS-pythonAndCplus/README.md

 # ROS-pythonAndCplus
-scripts for ROS in python and c++, ideal for starters
+learner packages in ROS using python and c++